Graph Bisection with Pareto-Optimization: Core FlowCutter Algorithm

-The first heuristic consists of avoiding augmenting paths whenever possible.
-Piercing an arc $a$ leads to an augmenting path if and only if $p\in T_{R}$, i.e., a non-saturated path from $p$ to a target node exists.
-As our algorithm has computed $T_{R}$ it can determine in constant time whether piercing an arc would increase the size of the next cut.
-The proposed heuristic consists of preferring edges with $p\not\in T_{R}$ if possible.
-It is possible that none or multiple $p\not\in T_{R}$ exist.
-In this case our algorithm employs a further heuristic to choose the piercing arc among them.
-However, note that the secondary heuristic is often only relevant in the case that none exists.
+However, the secondary heuristic is often only relevant in the case that an augmenting path in unavoidable.
 Consider the situation depicted in Figure~\ref{fig:avoid-path}.
-Suppose for the argument that the target node is still far away and that the perfectly balanced cut is significantly larger.
 Our algorithm can choose between three piercing arcs $a$, $b$, and $c$.
 It will not pick $a$ as this would increase the cut size.
 The question that remains is whether $b$ or $c$ is better.
 The answer is that it nearly never matters.
-Piercing $b$ or $c$ does not modify the flow and thus does not change which piercing arcs result in larger cuts.
-The algorithm will therefore eventually end up with the dashed cut independent of whether $b$ or $c$ is pierced.
+Piercing $b$ or $c$ does not modify the flow and therefore not $T_R$.
+Which piercing arcs result in larger cuts is therefore left unchanged.
+No matter whether $b$ or $c$ is picked, picking $a$ in the next iteration results again in an augmenting path.
+The algorithm will therefore eventually end up with the same cut composed solely of arcs that should be avoided unless perfect balance is achieved first.
+This cut is represented as dashed line in Figure~\ref{fig:avoid-path}.
 We know that the dashed cut has the same size as all cuts found between the current cut and the dashed cut.
-Further the dashed cut has the best balance among them and therefore dominates all of them.
+Further, the dashed cut has the best balance among them and therefore dominates all of them.
+It therefore does not matter which of these dominated cuts are enumerated and in which order they are found.

 This means that most of the time our avoid-augmenting-paths heuristic does the right thing.
-However it is less effective when cuts approach perfect balance.
-The reason is that that the source and target sides meet.
-When approaching perfect balance our algorithm results in a race between source and target sides to claim the last nodes.
+However, it is less effective when cuts approach perfect balance.
+In this case it is possible that perfect balance is achieved before the dashed cut is found.
+The result consists of a race between source and target sides to claim the last nodes.
 Not the best side wins, but the first that gets there.

-\paragraph{Secondary Heuristic: Distance-Based.}
+\subsection{Secondary Heuristic: Distance-Based}